Folia: Historical significance

 Over the course of three centuries, more than 150 composers have used it in their works.
 The first publications of this theme date from the middle of the 16th century, but it is probably much older.
 Plays of the renaissance theatre in Portugal, including works by Gil Vicente, mention the folia as a dance performed by shepherds or peasants.
-The possible Portuguese origin was attributed by the 1577 treatise De musica libri septem by Francisco de Salinas.
+The possible Portuguese origin was attributed by the 1577 treatise De musica libri septem by Francisco de Salinas; however, one of the oldest folías is that of "Rodrigo Martínez", by an anonymous author, already registered in the Cancionero de Palacio (1470-1500) in Spain, which includes multiple songs and themes from the time of the Catholic Monarchs.